Kent Trachte, Ph.D.

 Susan M. Ross, Ph.D.

-Vice Provost, Professor of Sociology
+Dean of the College, Professor of Sociology

 Ross was promoted to associate provost for experiential learning and director of the Center for Enhanced Academic Experiences in March 2016.
 Ross arrived at Lycoming in 1998 as an assistant professor of sociology and was subsequently promoted to associate professor in 2006 and full professor in 2011.
 She is the recipient of two teaching awards from Lycoming College—including having been the first recipient of the Howard C. Berthold Faculty Research & Information Competencies Award—and a teaching award from the University of New Hampshire.
 Along with Lycoming alumnus Dr. Michael Musheno (’69), Ross wrote Deployed: How Reservists Bear the Burden of Iraq, and she is the editor of American Families Past and Present.
 In addition to directing the Center for Enhanced Academic Experiences, Ross also focuses on the first-year seminar program and the distinctive residential system.
 Ross earned a Ph.D. and master’s degree in sociology from the University of New Hampshire and a bachelor’s degree in sociology from Millersville University.